2022 United States House of Representatives elections in Pennsylvania: District 5

 The 5th district is based in the southwestern suburbs of Philadelphia, including all of Delaware County, parts of Montgomery County, and parts of south Philadelphia.
 The district was mostly unchanged by redistricting.
-It has a PVI of D+14 and voted for Joe Biden by 32 points in 2020.
-Democrat Mary Gay Scanlon, who has represented the district since 2018, was most recently re-elected in 2022 winning 65.1% of the vote in the general election.
+It had a PVI of D+14, and voted for Joe Biden by 32 points in 2020.
+Democrat Mary Gay Scanlon, who had represented the district since 2018, was most recently re-elected in 2022, winning 65.1% of the vote in the general election.